openstack/security-doc/security-guide/source/networking/services.rst

     If nodes that run either neutron-l3-agent or neutron-dhcp-agent use overlapping IP addresses, those nodes must use Linux network namespaces.
-By default, the DHCP and L3 agents use Linux network namespaces.
-However, if the host does not support these namespaces, run the DHCP and L3 agents on different hosts.
+By default, the DHCP and L3 agents use Linux network namespaces and run in their own respective namespaces.
+However, if the host does not support multiple namespaces, the DHCP and L3 agents should be run on separate hosts.
+This is due to the fact that there is no isloation between the IP addresses created by the L3 agent and the DHCP agent.

     If network namespace support is not present, a further limitation of the L3 agent is that only a single logical router is supported.